anthonywaiguru/checkVpn/README.md

 1. Python: You'll need Python 3.x.
 If you're still on Python 2, what are you doing?
 2. You will also need to install pip for python and install smtplib and socket library so that you can use them in your code.
 3. SMTP Email Account: You'll need an email account that allows SMTP.
 We've used Gmail here because, well, it's free!
+4. Access to a Linux server within the VPN ecosystem to install the Python program.
+5. Sudo access on Linux
-4. A Sense of Humor: Because life's too short to read boring READMEs ;)
+6. A Sense of Humor: Because life's too short to read boring READMEs 😉

 # How to Run 🏃‍♂️